jacksonsc007/RankDETR/projects/rank_detr/README.md

 **results show that this won't help.**

 ## version v3.0.4
 The locations of tokens themselves serve as one of the reference points.
+Both one2one and one2many queries are used.